 Figure.
-4.4.7 - 100.
+4.4.7 - 105.
 Operation characteristics curve for I2> Curve2.

-For a more detailed description on the time characteristics and their setting parameters, please refer to the "General properties of a protection function" chapter and its "Operating time characteristics for trip and reset" section.
+For a more detailed description on the time characteristics and their setting parameters, please refer to the "General properties of a protection function" chapter and its "Operating time characteristics" section.